 - Rental costs can increase due to unexpected delays Even if everything seems to be going according to plan, something will always happen.
 You could be charged extra for delays in your move if Murphy’s Law is applied.

-- Risk is higher for longer trips.
-You may be able pack like a pro but can you actually drive like one?
+- The risk is higher for longer trips.
+You may be able to pack like a pro but can you drive like one?
 You’ll be more vulnerable to accidents and damage the longer you stay on the road.
 These risks are directly on your shoulders when you rent.

 7 – Real estate expenses